 The Farm Manure-to-Energy Initiative: Using excess manure to generate renewable energy and new revenue opportunities for farms

 With our Farm Manure-to-Energy Initiative funders and partners, we worked with poultry growers throughout the Chesapeake Bay region to demonstrate and evaluate the performance of thermal manure-to-energy technologies.
 These technologies use excess poultry litter as a fuel to provide heat for poultry housing or electricity for the grid.
 Nutrients are concentrated in the resulting ash or biochar and can be transported long-distances, cost-effectively, to fields where additional phosphorus fertilizer is needed.
 Participating farms are located in “phosphorus hotspots” of the Chesapeake Bay where the land application of manure contributes to the highest phosphorus loading rates in the watershed.
 For more information on the Farm Manure-to-Energy Initiative, including a comprehensive report on the project results, visit the clearinghouse website developed to serve as an information sharing platform about thermal manure-to-energy systems.
 This video features two of our farm partners and provides a synopsis of the project:

-Sustainable Chesapeake’s funders are critical to helping us achieve our vision for thriving farms alongside healthy local streams, rivers and Chesapeake Bay.
+Sustainable Chesapeake’s funders and foundation partners are critical to helping us achieve our vision for thriving farms alongside healthy local streams, rivers and Chesapeake Bay.
 Our Thriving Farms projects are funded by:

 The U.S. EPA Innovative Nutrient and Sediment Reduction Program has provided support for the Farm Manure-to-Energy Initiative, the subsurface application of manure project, and efforts to achieve regional phosphorus balance.
 The U.S. Environmental Protection agency and the Chesapeake Bay Program’s Innovative Nutrient and Sediment Reduction grants program supports efforts within the Chesapeake Bay watershed to accelerate nutrient and sediment reductions with innovative, sustainable, and cost-effective approaches.

 The USDA Conservation Innovation Grant Program has provided support our efforts to demonstrate and evaluate the performance of manure-to-energy technologies and expand the adoption of manure injection (dairy and poultry litter) in the region.